helidon-io/helidon/docs/se/guides/langchain4j.md

 ## Custom Memory Provider

-We can also extend the pirate example with [conversation memory](https://docs.langchain4j.dev/tutorials/chat-memory).
+We can also extend the pirate example with [conversation memory][conversation-memory].
 First, we need to create a memory provider so our memory works per conversation ID.

 ```java
 @Service.Singleton